Omid Kordestani

-Omid R. Kordestani (امید کردستانی; born 1963) is an Iranian-American businessman who was the Executive Chairman at Twitter from October 2015 to June 2020 and a board member of the company until October 2022.
-He was a Senior Vice President, the Chief Business Officer, and most recently a special advisor to the chief executive officer and founders at Google from July 2014 to October 2015 and was a director of Vodafone from March 2013 to October 2014.
+Omid R. Kordestani (امید کردستانی; born 1963) is an Iranian-American businessman who was the executive chairman at Twitter from October 2015 to June 2020 and a board member of the company until October 2022.
+He was a senior vice president, the chief business officer, and most recently a special advisor to the chief executive officer and founders at Google from July 2014 to October 2015 and was a director of Vodafone from March 2013 to October 2014.
 Kordestani had also previously been at Google from May 1999 to April 2009, reaching the position of Senior Vice President for Worldwide Sales and Field Operations.

 Early life and education

-Omid Kordestani was born in Tehran, Iran and he attended Andisheh Don Bosco School, an Italian Catholic school in Tehran that emphasized education and language skills.
+Omid Kordestani was born in Tehran, Iran.
+He attended Andisheh Don Bosco School, an Italian Catholic school in Tehran that emphasized education and language skills.
 He moved to San Jose, California after the death of his father in 1976.
 In 1980, Kordestani graduated from Buchser High School in Santa Clara, California.

 He later received an electrical engineering degree from San Jose State University and went to work for Hewlett-Packard as an engineer.
 Several years later in order to pursue a business degree, he entered Stanford Graduate School of Business and earned his MBA in 1991.